-Strategy 6-2.2: Encourage Advance Transit to provide connecting service to the park and ride lots on NH 10 in Lyme and in Grantham and the WRJ AMTRAK station.
+Strategy 6-2.2: Encourage transit providers to offer connecting service to the park and ride lots on NH 10 in Lyme and in Grantham and the WRJ AMTRAK station.
 Ensure expanded service connects to downtown Hanover.

 Strategy 6-2.3: Advance an educational campaign that promotes local and regional transit options.
 Highlight service routes, stops/stations along with nearby assets and attractions, and available resources to obtain additional information (e.g., the Advance Transit mobile app).